jmacmullin/moodstocksjs/README.md

 * 0.0.1 Initial release
 * 0.0.2 Updated the NPM package
 * 0.0.3 Added a callback to the 'add' function so you can find out whether the image was added.
+* 0.0.4 Fixed a bug where the callback wasn't being called.